blsage/orbit-determination-notebooks/README.md

-# YSPA Orbit Determination Jupyter Notebooks
+# Orbit Determination Jupyter Notebooks
-Based on the code I wrote at YSPA 2016, these notebooks help determine the orbit model for an asteroid given several observations.
+These notebooks help determine the orbit model for an asteroid given several observations.

+Steps to solving the orbit:
+* Least-squares plate reduction
+* Method of Laplace
+* Numerical integration